fcdoc/doc/en/flashduty/configure_flashduty/how_to_integrate_alerts.md

 > [!NOTE]
 > - Exclusive or shared integration will generate a push address after a new alarm integration is added.
 Copy the modified address to the corresponding platform.
-> - Each alarm event source accesses different data types.
-For specific methods, refer to the access instructions in the [Integration Guide](https://docs.flashcat.cloud/zh/flashduty/custom-alert-integration-guide).
+> - Each alert event source integrates different data types.
+For specific integration methods, please refer to the access instructions in [Integration Guide](/integration_guide/alert_integration/custom_alert_integration_guide).

 > [!WARN]
 > To ensure the overall system's stability, we have imposed frequency limits on event requests reported by each integration.
 The current limits are a request limit per second (`qps`) of `100` and a request limit per minute (`qpm`) of `1000`.